shraddhagreddy/iiib_workshop/day1.md

 - training
 - nominal training
 - overfitting
+    - works great w the training but not testing
+    - imbalanced classes
 - underfitting
+    - less epochs or data is too wide
 - ML model
 - weights and bias
 - transfer learning - in small learning models